siliconsam/imp2021/README.md

 2)  cd to <IMP_INSTALL_HOME>\release\bin
 3)  run setenv.bat    (Did you amend the setenv script to ensure suitable linker, libraries and are available?)
 4)  To run the compiler - execute imp32 against your imp77 source code

-    (omit the file extension, as the script assumes an extension of .i or .imp)
+	(omit the file extension, as the script assumes an extension of .i or .imp) If you want to link multiple object files, use imp32link.bat (omit the .obj extension) This script assumes that the first object file is the "program" and is written in IMP77 It can link sub-modules written in non-IMP source.

-        If you want to link multiple object files, use imp32link.bat (omit the .obj extension) This script assumes that the first object file is the "program" and is written in IMP77 It can link sub-modules written in non-IMP source, BUT the first module MUST be from an IMP source file.
+	BUT the first module MUST be from an IMP source file.

 To build the Windows IMP compiler
 1)  get a Visual Studio x86 DOS prompt